Dear San Francisco,

 There’s still a whiff of hippy vibe on the Ashbury street, long after the yuppies edged out the hippies for housing.
 The real estate is priciest in the country.
 Old houses are packed like canned sardines.
 Paint flicks off the walls, yet these properties still sell for millions.

-There is contrast in the city: the glamorous vs. the sketchy, the new glass skyscrapers vs. old victorian houses.
+There is contrast in the city: the glamorous vs. the sketchy, the glass skyscrapers vs. victorian houses.
 The common hipster in tight jeans, and the eccentric in leather and corsets.
-Big companies like Yahoo live beside a cohort of startups.
+Big companies like Yahoo stand beside a startup.

 Love the music at the bars/saloons.
 Especially in the north beach.
 The aged musicians play for young tech workers.
 The music is warm and reaches the soul, further than alcohol can.

 You are not as you seem.
-Thanks to big marketing and word of mouth in the tech community, you are perceived extremely well.
+Thanks to big marketing and word of mouth, you are perceived extremely well.
 Under the veneer of tech prowess, you remain a humble, diverse city in the bay, and a great example of the American melting pot.

 While in San Francisco I was living the dream.
 Back at the parent’s home in Vancouver, I think about you every day.